michaelmacinnis/oh/README.md

         continue loop
     }

-Oh exposes environments as first-class values and uses them as the basis for its prototype-based object system:
+Oh also exposes environments as first-class values and uses them as the basis for its prototype-based object system:

     # Create a point prototype.